 There are many places around the world, that do not welcome visitors.
 These places include many topographical regions on the planet including the islands.

 Trying to visit the prohibited islands is nearly impossible.
-Even if you manage to reach somehow, you can land yourself in huge trouble.
+Even if you manage to reach it somehow, you can land yourself in huge trouble.
 Here’s a list of the islands that you are not allowed to visit:

 |1.
 North Sentinel Island|